12 San Jose Nicknames You Should Know

 Destguides may receive commissions from purchases made through affiliate links in this article.

-While places like Los Angeles and San Francisco are major tourist destinations, there are many other great cities across California, like San Jose.
-Located in Northern California, the city is most well-known for being part of Silicon Valley.
-It's also home to landmarks like the architecturally interesting San Jose City Hall and the pretty Municipal Rose Garden.
+While cities like Los Angeles and San Francisco are major tourist destinations, San Jose, in Northern California, is notable for being part of Silicon Valley.
+It features landmarks like San Jose City Hall and the Municipal Rose Garden.

 12 Nicknames for San Jose